 So along with lifting price caps on premium cooking oil on March 16, the government also removed export volume restrictions.
 The government chose to double its export levy instead.

-Last Monday, the Indonesian Vegetable Oil Industry Association (GIMNI) asked for the 30% DMO to be cancelled as the industry feared that export volume restrictions would hurt relations with business partners and shift demand to other countries like Malaysia.
+Last Monday, the Indonesian Vegetable Oil Industry Association (GIMNI) asked for the 30% DMO to be canceled as the industry feared that export volume restrictions would hurt relations with business partners and shift demand to other countries like Malaysia.
 Indonesia is the world’s biggest producer and exporter of palm oil.

 The Minister of Industry on March 21 issued the new Highest Retail Price for bulk vegetable oil.
 It is set at Rp14,000 per liter, which used to be the highest retail price of the most premium packaged cooking oil.